Dir (princely state): Jandool rule and fort

 In 1881 the ruler of Dir, Muhammad Sharif Khan, was chased away by Khan Umara Khan of Jandool, who conquered Dir, Swat, and the Malakand area.
-In 1895, however, while the forces of Umara Khan were besieging a British force near Malakand, Muhammad Sharif Khan decided to make his soldiers join the British relief force coming in aid, the Chitral Expedition.
+In 1895, however, while the forces of Umara Khan were besieging a British Force near Malakand, Muhammad Sharif Khan decided to make his soldiers join the British Relief Force coming in aid, the Chitral Expedition.
 During that expedition, Sharif Khan made an agreement with the British Government to keep the road to Chitral open in return for a subsidy.
-The British eventually won the war and exiled Umara Khan.
-As a reward for his help, Sharif Khan was given the whole of Dir and also the lower Swat (the latter territory would be lost in 1917 to the Wali of Swat).
+The British eventually won the war and exiled Umara Khan as part of the dual game by British with Umara Khan.
+This was as a reward for Sharif Khan's help, Sharif Khan was given the whole of Dir and also the lower Swat (the latter territory would be lost in 1917 to the Wali of Swat).

+Eventually Umara Khan left the area and went to Kabul, his resting place is in Kabul.
+The great conqueror was in Afghanistan, far away from the area he belongs to.
+Strange behavior of British Forces' officers was noted, he is considered as a hero for the Afghans/Pakhtoons of the Dir State.

 The ruling Nawabs

 The hereditary Nawab Khan Bahador title (nawab for short) was granted in 1897 to Mohammad Sharif Khan and inherited by Sharif's eldest son, Aurangzeb Badshah Khan (nicknamed as Charha Nawab), who ruled between 1904 and 1925.
 In 1906 his younger brother, Miangul Jan (Munda Khan), tried in vain to wrest power with the assistance of the Khan of Barwa, Sayed Ahmad Khan, a former ally of Mohammad Sharif.
-A second attempt in 1913 was crowned by success, but for a very short time, as in 1914 Aurangzeb regained the rule over Dir.
+A second attempt in 1913 was successful, but for a very short time, as in 1914 Aurangzeb regained the rule over Dir.
 Also, the other son of Mohammad Sharif, Mohammad Isa Khan, attempted around 1915 to seize the Dir throne by allying with the Khan of Barwa, but Aurangzeb managed to preserve his rule.

 At Aurangzeb's death, in 1925, the title passed to his eldest son, Mohammad Shah Jahan Khan, who was supported by the British Government against the small rival faction that favored his brother Alamzeb Khan.
 Alamzeb was exiled in 1928 because of his attempts to take power.
 Shah Jahan Khan was loyal to the British, who nominated him to KBE in 1933.
 In 1947, Jahan Khan sent his troops to support Pakistan during the First Kashmir War, and in 1948 united his princely state with the new Dominion of Pakistan.
 He also nominated his son Muhammad Shah Khan Khusro as successor and other sons (Shahabuddin Khan and Mohammad Shah) governors of different provinces.